mike-heckman/newBroom/README.md

 *   **Download History**: The list of files you have downloaded.
 *   **Form Data**: Information you've typed into forms, which is often used for autofill.
 *   **Passwords**: Your saved usernames and passwords for various websites.
+*   **Site Settings**: Resets custom permissions you've granted to websites, such as access to your camera, microphone, or location, as well as other site-specific configurations like zoom levels.

 ## Permissions Explained